rlucioni/recipes/recipes/food/french-onion-soup.md

 - 1 bay leaf
 - 1/4 cup dry sherry wine
 - 4 cups beef broth
-- 2 cups chicken broth
+- 1 cup chicken broth
 - sherry vinegar, to taste
 - crusty bread, cubed
 - shredded Gruyère cheese

 1. Add onions, butter, and a few generous pinches of salt to a stock pot.
 Sweat until onions are golden, about 45 minutes.
 2. Add thyme, bay leaf, black pepper, sherry, and broth.
-Simmer about 1 hour, stirring occasionally.
+Bring to a simmer.
+Pressurize and cook for 8 minutes at high pressure.
-3. Taste for seasoning.
+3. Depressurize and adjust seasoning.
 If desired, add sherry vinegar.
 Ladle into oven-proof bowls.
 4. Fry bread cubes in olive oil until golden brown and crunchy.
 Float croutons on soup and top with cheese.
 Melt cheese under broiler.